xenostream/edbrowse/Text/sed_bible.md

 This is a different line.
 $
 $ sed -n 's/test/trial/p' data5.txt
-This is a 𝘁𝗿𝗶𝗮𝗹 line.
+This is a trial line.
 $
 ```